 Finding Family-Friendly Content With Your OTA Antenna

-While streaming networks and cable are loaded with content made specifically for adults, the shows and movies your child is likely to see on over-the-air broadcasts will generally be tamer.
+The shows and movies your child is likely to see on over-the-air broadcasts are generally tame.
 If you’ve already gotten yourself set up with the right OTA antenna and are ready to start watching TV for free, the biggest thing to make sure your kids don’t watch alone is the news, especially coverage of breaking stories.
 Watching the news with an adult always helps add context to stories that can seem really threatening to a little one.

 We’ve put together a list of quality family-friendly programming that you can watch with your kids that will hopefully keep everyone entertained and feeling safe.
 When in doubt, consult the nonprofit website Common Sense Media for reviews of shows and movies aimed at telling parents whether they are appropriate for kids of various ages.